billstclair/elm-svg-button/README.md

 The [`example`](https://github.com/billstclair/elm-svg-button/tree/master/example) directory contains a working, elm-reactor-friendly, example.

-To make a simple, rectangular, click-once button...
+To make a simple, rectangular, click-once button, with a two-pixel wide, black border...

 As one of your Msg options: